Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

 see [Ingesting Data into Synapse Analytics](https://github.com/Geodego/data_engineering_azure/blob/master/2-data_warehouses/6-Azure_tools_configuration.md#ingesting-data-into-azure-synapse-analytics-workspace)

 - Create a Synapse Analytics workspace, or use one you already have created.
 - Under Synapse, you will not be allowed to run SQL commands in the default main database.
-Use the below command to create a database and then refresh the database selector dropdown and choose your created database before running any queries:
+Go to `Develop` create a sql script and use the below command to create a database and then refresh the database selector dropdown.
+Choose your created database before running any queries:
   ```sql
   CREATE DATABASE udacity
   ```